scratchfoundation/scratchjr/README.md

 [ScratchJr](http://scratchjr.org/) project.

 ScratchJr can be built both for iOS and Android.
-A pure-web version is planned to follow at some point in the future.
+A purely web-based version is planned to follow at some point in the future.

 Platform | Status
 -------- | -------------